 Over-the-counter medications

 “Consumers are advised that all over-the-counter (OTC) pain medications, including NSAIDs, should be used in strict accordance with the label directions.
-If use of an OTC NSAID is needed for longer than ten days, a physician should be consulted.”
+Consult a physician if you need to use an OTC NSAID for more than ten days.

 Herbs and supplements for arthritis pain relief